 7. Shrink Wrap Your Images

 This process involves putting a clear transparent image on top of another image.
 When someone tries to download your image, they will end up downloading the clear image only.
-You can see how it works, and learn how to do it here.

 8. Slice and Dice Your Images

 Slicing and dicing your images essentially chops your image into separate and smaller pieces when they are downloaded.
 On your site, your images look normal and flawless until someone tries to download them.
 If they really wanted to, they could stitch the separate images back together with a high-end graphics program.
-This method does take some time, but you can learn more about it here.

 9. Pixel Size and Image Quality